Seiji Ozawa: Personal life

+Illness and death

 On January 7, 2010, Ozawa announced that he was canceling all engagements for six months in order to undergo treatments for esophageal cancer.
 The doctor with Ozawa at the time of the announcement said it was detected at an early stage.
-Ozawa's other health problems have included pneumonia and lower back surgery.
+Ozawa's other health problems included pneumonia and lower back problems requiring surgery in 2011.
 Following his cancer diagnosis, Ozawa and the novelist Haruki Murakami embarked on a series of six conversations about classical music that form the basis for the book Absolutely on Music.

-On December 6, 2015, Ozawa was honored at the Kennedy Center Honors.
+His last concert took place on November 22, 2022, with the Saito Kinen Orchestra where he conducted, in a wheelchair, Beethoven's 'Egmont' Overture, which was broadcast live to Koichi Wakata, an astronaut onboard the International Space Station.

+Ozawa died of heart failure at his home in Tokyo, on February 6, 2024, at the age of 88.

+Daniel Froschauer, speaking for the Vienna Philharmonic, wrote: "We are happy to have experienced so many artistic highlights with Seiji Ozawa.
+It was a gift to be able to go on a long journey with this artist, who was characterized by the highest musical standards and at the same time humility towards the treasures of musical culture as well as his loving interaction with his colleagues and his charisma, which was also felt by the audience."